asellitt/DungeonsAndDragons/_drafts/2015-05-12-the-dire-situation.md

 ---
 layout: post
-title: "Lupum Comitem"
+title: "The Dire Situation"
 date: 2015-05-12
 thumb: /assets/images/posts/ogres.jpg
 ---

-# Lupum Comitem
+# The Dire Situation

 - asked branne for more work
 - suggested looking into the adventurers guild